digital-york/dlibhydra/README.md

 -- authorities / persons / etc. - Fedora objects or triplestore? what about third-party terms, live look-up or local cache -- check rights against CC and rights recommendation and hydra works rights

+creator - how I've approached this for now:

+HABM creator_object maps to dcterms creator
+-- string value creator maps to dc11 creator
+-- on save, add label of object to dc elements creator -- this way 'creator' is always a string and creator_object is always a reference downside is that if the person object changes, both values need updating alternative is index only for the label, then only index needs updating also need to consider third use case of third party terms - in this case creator object wouldn't work unless we create a local object (do-able / sensible?)

 Decisions:
 -- MUST have a preflabel; this will be populated to rdfs:label and dc:title on save -- use HABM for related objects that aren't covered by PCDM members / files